-- Disabled family means a family whose head (including co-head), spouse or sole member is a person with a disability. - Elderly family means a family whose head (including co-head), spouse or sole member is a person who is at least 62 years of age. - Near elderly family means a family whose head (including co-head), spouse or sole member is a person who is at least 50 years of age but below the age of 62; or two or more persons, who are at least 50 years of age but below the age of 62, living together; or one or more persons who are at least 50 years of age but below the age An applicant must be within the appropriate Income limits.
+- Disabled family means a family whose head (including co-head), spouse or sole member is a person with a disability. - Elderly family means a family whose head (including co-head), spouse or sole member is a person who is at least 62 years of age. - Near elderly family means a family whose head (including co-head), spouse or sole member is a person who is at least 50 years of age but below the age of 62; or two or more persons, who are at least 50 years of age but below the age of 62, living together; or one or more persons who are at least 50 years of age but below the age for age but below the age of age but below the age for age but below the